Operation WildflowerOperation Wildflower

 Photographer: Ivan Lätti

-The female cones of Welwitschia mirabilis shown here were photographed in the greenhouse at the Botanical Garden of the University of Stellenbosch.
-As the plant is dioecious this specimen will not produce male cones at all.
+The female reproductive cones of Welwitschia mirabilis shown here were photographed in the greenhouse at the Botanical Garden of the University of Stellenbosch.
+As the plant is dioecious this specimen does not produce male cones.

 Previous